 Although Web pages are designed with particular fonts and colors, it does not mean the pages will be viewed with the same fonts or colors.

-As a web developer, learning the internals of browser operations helps you make better decisions and know the justifications behind development best practices.
+code.
+As a web developer, learning the internals of browser operaions helps you make better decisions and know the justifications behind development best practices.
 We recommend you spend some time digging in; we guarantee you will be glad you did.

 That caused serious compatibility issues for web authors and today most of the browsers more or less conform to the specifications.

 Browser user interfaces have a lot in common with each other.
 Among the common user interface elements are: